Looderso/selecta/src/selecta/ui/components/playlist/README.md

 ## Change History

+- Renamed "Local" to "Library" for better alignment with unified database concept
+- Added special handling for Collection playlist with dedicated management
+- Added automatic addition of tracks to Collection from all playlists
 - Added cover image selection and management from platforms to TrackDetailsPanel
 - Added CoverSelectionDialog for choosing cover images from different platforms
 - Refactored TrackDetailsPanel with metadata editing capabilities and platform integration